 The objectives of the ORR ambient air monitoring program are to perform surveillance of airborne radionuclides at the reservation perimeter and to collect reference data from a location not affected by activities on ORR.
-The perimeter air monitoring network was established in the early 1990s.
-Since then there have been significant operational changes on ORR (e.g., addition of Spallation Neutron Source and Transuranic Waste Processing Center operations and shutdown of the Toxic Substances Control Act Incinerator), and significant cleanup and remediation projects have been completed.
-The network was modified in 2016 to better reflect current DOE activities and operations.
-The stations monitored in 2019 are shown in Figure 6.4.
-Reference samples are collected from Station 52 (Fort Loudoun Dam).
-Sampling was conducted at each ORR station during 2019 to quantify levels of alpha-, beta-, and gamma-emitting radionuclides.
+The perimeter air monitoring network was established in the early 1990s and was modified in 2016 to reflect changes in DOE activities and operations that had occurred since the 1990s.
+The stations monitored in 2020 are shown in Figure 6.3.
+Reference samples are collected at Station 52 (Fort Loudoun Dam).
+Sampling was conducted at each ORR station during 2020 to quantify levels of alpha-, beta-, and gamma-emitting radionuclides.